VeeamHub/powershell/VDRO-RecoverToAWS/README.md

 Rename aws-info.csv.template to aws-info.csv and place in a C:\VDRO\Scripts folder on Veeam BNR server

+Fill in for your environment - accessKey, secretKey,region, so on

 In the Orchestration plan - Plan Steps
 * Add a Step Parameter